hybridgroup/gophercon-2019/sensor/arduino/README.md

 - Plug the Grove Button into a provided cable with the Grove connector on one end, and the male jumpers on the other.

-- Connect the black male end of the Grove cable to the breadboard's blue ground rail (-) on the same side of the breadboard as the black "Ground" cable.
+- Connect the black male end of the Grove cable to the breadboard's top left set of pins (-).

-- Connect the red male end of the Grove cable to the breadboard's red power rail (+) on the same side of the breadboard as the red "3.3V" cable.
+- Connect the red male end of the Grove cable to the breadboard's top right (+) set of pins.

 - Connect the yellow male end of the Grove cable to pin D11 on the Arduino.

 Run the code.

 ```
-$ tinygo flash -t arduino ./sensor/arduino/step2/main.go
+$ tinygo flash -target arduino-nano33 ./sensor/arduino/step2/main.go
 ```

 When you press the button, the blue LED should turn on.